Hunt for Capitol attackers still on 6 months after Jan. 6

 Among those who still haven’t been caught: the person who planted two pipe bombs outside the offices of the Republican and Democratic national committees the night before the melee, as well as many people accused of attacks on law enforcement officers or violence and threats against journalists.
 The FBI website seeking information about those involved in the Capitol violence includes more than 900 pictures of roughly 300 people labeled “unidentified.”

-Part of the problem is that authorities made very few arrests on Jan.
-6. They were focused instead on clearing the building of members of the massive mob that attacked police, damaged historic property and combed the halls for lawmakers they threatened to kill.
+Part of the problem is that authorities made very few arrests on January 6.
+They were focused instead on clearing the building of members of the massive mob that attacked police, damaged historic property, and combed the halls for lawmakers they threatened to kill.
 Federal investigators are forced to go back and hunt down participants.

 The FBI has since received countless tips and pieces of digital media from the public.
 But a tip is only the first step of a painstaking process — involving things like search warrants and interviews — to confirm people’s identities and their presence at the insurrection in order to bring a case in court.
 And authorities have no record of many of the attackers because this was their first run-in with the law.